ChristophReich1996/Involution/README.md

 **This repository includes a pure PyTorch implementation of a 2D and 3D involution.**

 Please note that the [official implementation](https://github.com/d-li14/involution) provides a more memory efficient CuPy implementation of the 2D involution.
+Additionally, [shikishima-TasakiLab](https://github.com/shikishima-TasakiLab) provides a fast and memory efficent [CUDA implementation](https://github.com/shikishima-TasakiLab/Involution-PyTorch) of the 2D Involution.

 ## Installation
 The 2D and 3D involution can be easily installed by using `pip`.